-The timing and efficacy of vertebral augmentation procedures are controversial since the current literatures show mixed results.
-However, these procedures can provide an important therapeutic option for those who continue to experience severe ongoing pain despite medications or other non-invasive early intervention.
+The timing and efficacy of vertebral augmentation procedures remain controversial.
+However, these procedures can provide an important therapeutic option for those who continue to experience severe ongoing pain or demonstrate neurological decline despite medications or other non-invasive early intervention.
 Thorough physical exam and review of imaging must be undertaken to determine if the fractured segment is likely the main source of pain.

 Previous ADL activities, sports or other activities may be gradually resumed, preferably with the guidance of a physical therapist.
-In this setting, a physical therapist can provide y guidance and instruction for spinal stabilization, osteoporosis (weight-bearing exercises) and home exercises.
+In this setting, a physical therapist can provide guidance and instruction for spinal stabilization, osteoporosis (weight-bearing exercises), spinal proprioception training, and home exercises.
 The physical therapy protocol should be focused on postural training (ex. back extension exercises) and balance training to reduce risks of fall.
 Physical therapy can reduce secondary lower back pain and potentially prevent future fractures by promoting improved posture and core strength.

 Coordination of care

-Parallel practice: VBA procedures can be performed by specialists in physiatry, surgery, radiology or anesthesiology.
+Parallel practice: VBA procedures can be performed by specialists in physiatry, surgery, interventional radiology or anesthesiology.

-Coordinated: Often, the VCF is a presentation or complication of another disease entity such as osteoporosis, or malignancy.
-Thus, the treatment must be coordinated between multiple specialists to address the primary disease as well as functional impairments secondary to the VCF itself.
+Coordinated: Often, VCF is a presentation or complication of another disease entity such as osteoporosis, infection, or malignancy.
+The treatment must be coordinated between multiple specialists such as physicians, rehabilitation psychologists, orthotists, and physical therapists to address the primary disease and any functional impairments.